jdum/odfdo/doc_src/src/recipes.md

 ### Remove http links

-Remove the links (the text:a tag), keeping the inner text.
+Remove all the links (the text:a tag), keeping the inner text.

 ??? code "recipes/remove_http_links.py"
     ```python